ReSplat: Learning Recurrent Gaussian Splatting: Experiments

-\boldstartspace{16 Views at $540 \times 960$ Resolution on DL3DV.} We follow Long-LRM~\citep{chen2025llrm} for this evaluation setup such that a direct comparison is possible.
-The results of 3DGS~\citep{Kerbl2023TOG}, Mip-Splatting~\citep{yu2024mipsplatting}, and Scaffold-GS~\citep{lu2024scaffold} are borrowed from Long-LRM paper.
-This experiment aims to reconstruct the full DL3DV scene from 16 input views, which is particularly challenging due to the large scale of the DL3DV dataset.
+\boldstartspace{16 Views at $540 \times 960$ Resolution.} We follow Long-LRM~\cite{chen2025llrm} for this evaluation setup such that a direct comparison is possible.
+The results of 3DGS~\cite{Kerbl2023TOG}, Mip-Splatting~\cite{yu2024mipsplatting}, and Scaffold-GS~\cite{lu2024scaffold} are borrowed from Long-LRM paper.
+This experiment aims to reconstruct the full DL3DV scene from 16 input views, which is particularly challenging due to the expansive spatial coverage of the DL3DV dataset.
 However, our ReSplat still outperforms previous optimization and feed-forward methods, as shown in \cref{tab:16view_high_dl3dv}.
-Notably, Long-LRM uses Gaussian pruning based on the opacity values during training and evaluation, which leads to $4 \times$ reduction of number of Gaussians.
-In contract, we compress the Gaussians by $16\times$, thus our final reconstruction has $4\times$ fewer Gaussians than Long-LRM while still outperforming it.
-Our reconstruction time is slower than Long-LRM mainly because of the kNN operation, which is expensive to compute with large number (\eg, $>500$K) of points.
-Further optimizing the implementation could potentially improve our reconstruction speed.
+Notably, Long-LRM uses Gaussian pruning based on opacity during training and evaluation, resulting in a $\sim 4 \times$ reduction in the number of Gaussians.
+In contrast, we compress the Gaussians by $16\times$, thus our final reconstruction has $4\times$ fewer Gaussians than Long-LRM while still outperforming it.
+Our reconstruction time is slower than Long-LRM, mainly due of the $k$NN operation.
+Further implementation-level optimizations could potentially improve our reconstruction speed.